Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: circuit QED Model

 \section{circuit QED Model}

-We consider the circuit in Fig.~\ref{fig:qubitsTL}, consisting of two superconducting qubits capacitively coupled to a finite transmission line (TL) of length \(d\).
-The qubits (labeled \(i=1,2\)) have identical shunt capacitance \(C\) and Josephson energy \(E_J\) and operate in the transmon regime.
-The transmission line is characterized by per-unit-length capacitance \(c\) and inductance \(\ell\); its characteristic impedance is \(\zeta_{\mathrm{TL}}=\sqrt{\ell/c}\) (and the corresponding phase velocity is \(v_p=1/\sqrt{\ell c}\)).
-Each qubit is connected to the line through an identical coupling capacitance \(C_g\), so that the coupling is symmetric under exchange of the two qubits.
+We consider the circuit in Fig.~\ref{fig:finiteTLoverview} (a), consisting of a transmission line (TL) of length \(d\) capacitively coupled to two transmon qubits.
+The qubits (labeled \(i=1,2\)) have identical shunt capacitance \(C_J\) and Josephson energy \(E_J\).
+The transmission line is characterized by per-unit-length capacitance \(c\) and inductance \(\ell\); its characteristic impedance is \(Z_{\mathrm{TL}}=\sqrt{\ell/c}\) (and the corresponding propagation velocity is \(v_p=1/\sqrt{\ell c}\)).
+Each qubit is connected to the line through an identical coupling capacitance \(C_c\), so that the coupling is symmetric under the exchange of the two qubits.
+The circuit Hamiltonian is (see also Appendices \ref{app:Normalization}, \ref{app:ClassicalHam})